ONSdigital/blaise-typescript-react-guide/tutorials/01_basic_react_concepts.md

 ## Types of _Variables_

-When working with React components, there are types of _variable_ that you are need to work with when developing React components.
+When working with React components, there are different types of _variable_ that you need to work with when developing React components.

 - **props** variables
 - **state** variables